xrdocs/programmability/_tutorials/how-to-get-a-serial-number-pyats.md

 In `my_dict`, in order to retrieve `my_value` associated with a specific `my_key`, you should use `my_value = my_dict['my_key']`.

 A value can be a dictionary.
 In this case, we call it a `nested dictionary`.
 In our example, the key `"module_name"` is associated with a dictionary.
-In our example, we have multiple nested dictionaries.
+In our pyATS output, we have multiple nested dictionaries.

 Dictionary keys are **case sensitive**! https://docs.python.org/3/tutorial/datastructures.html#dictionaries